Entropy measures as indicators of connectivity paths in the human brain: Methods

-\textbf{Entropic measures.} Three main entropic based magnitudes will be used in the study: entropy density, effective measure complexity and information distance.
+Three entropic-based magnitudes will be used in the study: entropy density, effective measure complexity, and information distance.

-Entropy density has been defined in several equivalent ways; the entropy density is related to the rate of change of the Shannon block entropy with a time series length \cite{coverELEMENTSINFORMATIONTHEORY}.
+Entropy density has been defined in several equivalent ways; the entropy density is related to the rate of change of the Shannon block entropy with a time series length \cite{coverELEMENTSINFORMATIONTHEORY}:

-where $H(L) = -\sum p(s^L) \log p(s^L)$ is the block entropy over the probabilities $p(s^L)$ of a given subsequence $s^L$ of length $L$ in the time series.
-Summation is made over all possible sequences of length $L$ \cite{coverELEMENTSINFORMATIONTHEORY}.
-Entropy density measures the amount of randomness or unpredictability when observing an infinitely long time series.
-We estimate the entropy density through the Lempel-Ziv factorization (See supplementary information), which has been proven to be a robust estimate even for short sequences \cite{lesne09}.
+where $H(L) = -\sum p(s^L) \log p(s^L)$ is the Shannon block entropy over the probabilities $p(s^L)$ of a given subsequence $s^L$ of length $L$ in the time series.
+The sum is taken over all possible sequences of length $L$ \cite{coverELEMENTSINFORMATIONTHEORY}.
+The entropy density measures the amount of randomness or unpredictability when observing an infinitely long time series.
+We estimate the entropy density through the Lempel-Ziv factorization due to the difficulty of estimating the entropy density for finite-length sequences, this estimator has been proven to be robust even for short sequences \cite{lesne09}.
 The estimated entropy density will be denoted by $h_{LZ}$.

+The definition of the Lempel-Ziv Complexity \cite{lempelComplexityFiniteSequences1976} is based on the exhaustive factorization of a sequence, adding a new factor whenever a new pattern appears.

+A factorization of a sequence $S$ of length $N$ is defined as its partition into disjoint blocks: